-In some cases, Formal Complaints may be resolved prior to the conclusion of the OED investigation.
+In some cases, Formal Complaints may be resolved prior to the conclusion of the OIR investigation.
 These resolution processes differ depending on whether the Formal Complaint is a Title IX Prohibited Conduct Complaint or a Non-Title IX Prohibited Conduct Complaint, and may not be available in all cases.

 Alternative Resolution of Non-Title IX Prohibited Conduct Complaints.
 Any time during the investigation process, allegations against a Respondent may be resolved through an alternative resolution.
 An alternative resolution is a resolution that is reached through a process and/or by a sanction or restriction outside of the normal process.
-The Title IX Coordinator will ensure that any proposed alternative resolution is consistent with the University's Title IX obligations.

 An Alternative Resolution Agreement is a written agreement that confirms an agreement to resolve the allegations against the Respondent through an alternative resolution.
-To be valid, an Alternative Resolution Agreement shall in all cases be signed by OED/OEI and the Respondent.
-In appropriate cases, OED/OEI may request the Complainant to sign an Alternative Resolution Agreement and determine that the Alternative Resolution Agreement is not effective without the Complainant's signature.
+To be valid, an Alternative Resolution Agreement shall in all cases be signed by OIR and the Respondent.
+In appropriate cases, OIR may request the Complainant to sign an Alternative Resolution Agreement and determine that the Alternative Resolution Agreement is not effective without the Complainant's signature.
 Neither the Respondent nor the Complainant may revoke or appeal an Alternative Resolution Agreement.

 Informal Resolution of Title IX Prohibited Conduct Complaints.
-At any time prior to reaching a determination regarding responsibility, OED/OEI may facilitate an informal resolution process with the Complainant (who is not a student) and the Respondent.
-OED/OEI will not facilitate an information resolution process without both parties' agreement, and will obtain their voluntary, written consent.

-OED/OEI will provide to the parties a written notice disclosing the allegations, as well as the requirements of the informal resolution process, including the circumstances under which the parties cannot resume the investigation or Title IX Hearing process arising from the same allegations.
+At any time prior to reaching a determination regarding responsibility, OIR may facilitate an informal resolution process with the Complainant (who is not a student) and the Respondent.
+OIR will not facilitate an informal resolution process without both parties' agreement, and will obtain their voluntary, written consent.
+OIR will provide to the parties a written notice disclosing the allegations, as well as the requirements of the informal resolution process, including the circumstances under which the parties cannot resume the investigation or Title IX Hearing process arising from the same allegations.
 By law, when the Complainant is a student, the University is not permitted to resolve a Title IX Prohibited Conduct Complaint through an informal resolution.